New Up Date!

 * Editorial.
 “New Home for The Workbasket.”
 Workbasket January 1966: 2

+The magazine was sold to KC Publishing, Inc. in 1990.
 The magazine spanned 61 years.
 The last issue was published in May or July of 1996.
 Unfortunately The Workbasket Magazine as we had come to love ended publication.
-The magazine was sold to KC Publishing, Inc. and the name changed to Flower & Garden Crafts Edition!
-Between pages covering gardening were a few pages dedicated to crafts.
+The name changed to Flower & Garden Crafts Edition! put between pages covering gardening, were a few pages dedicated to crafts.
 The magazine published under that name from December 1996 until August 1998.
 In October 1998 the rights to the publication were sold to Krause Publications.
 They changed the name to Great American Crafts.
 This publication, in my opinion, wasn’t too bad.
 It wasn’t the Workbasket but it still had some good patterns and projects.
 Starting with the April 2001 issue Great American Crafts changed it’s name to Michaels Create! craft magazine.
 This magazine is nothing like it’s predecessor!
 It is a magazine solely to promote products sold at Michael’s chain of Arts & Craft stores.

 The magazine formally called Michael’s Create change to Decorative Artist’s Workbook.
 This magazine was strictly for tole painters.
 In 2002 Krause Publication was acquired by F+W Media, Inc. and Decorative Artist’s Workbook stopped being published in 2006.
 F+W Media, Inc. also acquired Interweave in 2012.
 F+W Media, Inc. is a community-focused, content creator and marketer of products and services for enthusiasts offering a diversified portfolio of books, ebooks, magazines, events, competitions, ecommerce, education, video, and more.
 The Company is considered the authoritative by providing helpful information and connecting crafters to the products and services they need.
 F+W Media strives to offer the most complete – online and offline – customer experience for enthusiasts in all its communities.
 You can their web site at www.fwmedia.com